 As the name suggests, LCHF or Low Carb-High Fat diet focuses on low carbohydrate, moderate protein & high fat combination.
 Get your daily quota of carbs by eating lots of vegetables and fruits.
 Cook vegetables and meats in natural healthy fats like grass-fed butter, coconut oil and extra-virgin olive oil.
 Cooking with these heart-healthy fats helps with satiety and keeps appetite in check too.
 Also add other healthy sources of fat like avocados, nuts, coconut milk and fatty fish to your diet.

-Workout Regularly to Beat PCOS
+Workout Regularly to Reverse PCOS

+As mentioned in the beginning, improving insulin resistance is crucial for reversing PCOS.
 Exercise improves insulin resistance.
 Any kind of exercise helps, but muscle and weight training workouts are particularly helpful as these build lean muscle mass and help the body become more sensitive to insulin.
 However, cardio workouts are the key to losing weight, so these cannot be ignored either.

 Going to a gym and working with a certified personal trainer is definitely the easiest way to chart out the right cardio and weight training routine for your specific needs.
 However, if you don’t enjoy the gym, don’t force yourself.
 We are huge believers in staying active by doing activities or workouts that you actually enjoy.
 Because that’s the only way you will do them, right?!
 What’s the point of going to the gym if you hate it and can’t wait to get out?